"Data is the oil of the 21st century" — Peter Sondergaard (Gartner Research)

 Do you want to know more?

 Our brochure “The Patentability of Software under the EPC” gives further insights.
-The collective knowledge of the patentability of software in Germany and Europe can be found in the book “Software Patents Worldwide” (Kluwer Law International, 2016), the “Germany” and “European Patent Convention” chapters of which are authored by our patent attorneys and senior consultants.
+The collective knowledge of the patentability of software in Germany and Europe can be found in the book “Software Patents Worldwide” (Kluwer Law International, 2016), the “Germany” and “European Patent Convention” chapters of which are authored by our patent attorneys and former senior consultants.

 Interested in our latest Software, IT & computer technology news?
 Here we go.